vlang/v/doc/docs.md

 println(upper) // ['HELLO', 'WORLD']
 ```

-`it` is a special variable that refers to an element in filter/map methods.
+`it` is a special variable that refers to an element in filter and map methods.

 ## Maps